abhishek1297/Mines-HPC-AI-Projects/UE2-2/README.md

 # UE2-dist-linalg-multigrid-2D

-Solving a 2D multigrid problem for poisson-like problem with finite difference.
+Solving a 2D multigrid problem for poisson-like problem with finite differences

-## Project Members

-### Abhishek Purandare
-### Rached Chaaben